Code-Institute-Submissions/jasons-cook-book/README.md

 # Project 3 - Cook Book

+A web application utlizing python and MongoDB to create an editable database of cooking recipes.

 ## Deployment

 The application has been deployed via Heroku and can be found at https://cook-book-flask-mongo.herokuapp.com/